pharmavillage/documentation/content/commands/slowlog/index.md

 since: 2.2.12
 summary: A container for slow log commands.
 syntax_fmt: SLOWLOG
-syntax_str: ''
+syntax_str: ""
 title: SLOWLOG
 ---

-The Redis Slow Log is a system to log queries that exceeded a specified execution time.
+The Pharmavillage Slow Log is a system to log queries that exceeded a specified execution time.
 The execution time does not include I/O operations like talking with the client, just the time needed to execute the command (this is the only stage of command execution where the thread is blocked and cannot serve other requests).

 A new entry is added to the slow log whenever a command exceeds the execution time threshold defined by the `slowlog-log-slower-than` configuration directive.